maaprofit/marvel-graphql-server/README.md

 # Marvel API - Lab - GraphQL

-Information are available in Marvel [API](https://developer.marvel.com)
+Information is available in Marvel [API](https://developer.marvel.com)

-Create your own *.env* file with the available data in your Marvel API account.
+Create your *.env* file with the available data in your Marvel API account.

 ```bash
 PUBLIC_KEY=